NosiphoHlongwane/HIV-AIDS-prevalence-comparative-analysis/README.md

 ## Key Findings
 ### 1. High prevalenvce ≠ High Mortality
-Countries like South Africa show high prevalence but relatively lower deaths per 1000 infected compared to some lower-prevalence countries — indicating stronger treatment systems.
+Countries like South Africa show high prevalence but relatively lower deaths per 1000 infected compared to some lower-prevalence countries, this is an indication of the stronger treatment system that South Africa has.

 ### 2. Disproportionate Mortality in Some Countries
 Several countries with moderate prevalence exhibit high mortality per 1000 infected, suggesting limited access to antiretroviral therapy.